kuzudb/kuzu-docs/docs/cypher/data-definition/create-table.md

 ```
 Notes:
 - There is no comma between the FROM and TO clauses.
 - Relationship directions: Each relationship has a direction following the property graph model.
-So when Follows relationship records are added, each one has a specific source/from node and a specific destination/to node[^2].
+So when Follows relationship records are added, each one has a specific source/from node and a specific destination/to node.
 - Relationship primary keys: You cannot define a primary key for relationship records.
 Each relationship gets a unique system-level edge ID, which are internally generated.
 You can check if two edges are the same, i.e., have the same edge ID, using the "=" and "!=" operator between "ID()" function on two variables that bind to relationships.
 For example, you can query `MATCH (n1:User)-[r1:Follows]->(n2:User)<-[r2:Follows]-(n3:User) WHERE ID(r1) != ID(r2) RETURN *` to ensure that the same relationship does not bind to both r1 and r2.
 - Relationship can only be defined as being from one node table/label to one node table/label.